United-Earth-Team/United-Earth-Team/README.md

 ## Folders

-`docker-compose` contains common GitHub action workflows and scripts for different purposes.
+`docker-compose` contains common scripts UET project which uses docker-compose as a deploy method.